 Facebook shall have no obligation to pay Vendor any fees or charges (and shall be entitled to full reimbursement from Vendor for any amounts paid) in respect of any clicks, installs, impressions, conversions or other ad traffic whatsoever deemed to be fraudulent by Facebook, Vendor or any third party verification or attribution service provider (e.g., Kochava).
 Reimbursement shall be made by way of credit (ie, set-off) against amounts owed by Facebook to Vendor for a subsequent invoice period, or as otherwise directed by Facebook.

-Creative and Other Additional Services to be billed at cost to Facebook (if and when required)
+Creative Asset Production and Other Additional Services to be billed at cost to Facebook (if and when required)

 Video production, landing page and image ad design, and other creative production services, as requested by Facebook and agreed upon by the parties